Jerem2360/Cross-Platform-Assembly-Like-Language/README.md

 ```

-The main difference with assembly (for now) is that the compiler can handle calling conventions if explicitly told to.
+The main differences with assembly (for now) is that the compiler can handle calling conventions if explicitly told to, and the fact that CroPALL is a cross-platform language.

 The [wiki](https://github.com/Jerem2360/Cross-Platform-Assembly-Like-Language/wiki) contains an exhaustive description
 of the currently supported syntax.